f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

-Click **Add** and you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
+Click **Add**, and you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
 You will need to have a remote HTTPS server that allows downloads in order to import images into the system via the webUI.
 You can alternatively use the **Upload** option to upload an F5OS-C system controller or chassis partition ISO file from a client machine through the browser.

 You can also upload or import F5OS-C images for both the system controllers and the chassis partitions using the **System Settings > File Utilities** page.